 Other yeasts are normally harmless, but they become problematic if their numbers grow out of control.
 These types of yeasts often compete for resources with bacteria and other organisms living on your skin.
 This normally keeps their numbers in check.
 However, when something upsets this microscopic ecology, such as the eradication of the bacteria or the introduction of a harmful bacteria, the yeast’s numbers can explode.

-Yeast infections typically cause severe itchiness, and they have a characteristic odor, often described as being reminiscent of cheese or mold.
+Yeast infection in dog ears typically cause severe itchiness, and they have a characteristic odor, often described as being reminiscent of cheese or mold.

 Bacterial infections may occur for a variety of reasons.
 As is the case with yeast infections, some are caused by pathogenic bacteria, while others are the result of normally harmless species, whose numbers grow out of control.
 Similarly, some bacterial infections will occur directly on the skin of your dog’s ears, while others will only cause problems in areas in which the skin is broken.